 - Plan for a return to normal—what will that look like for your business?

 - New strategies and tactics for marketing and promoting your business

 - Evaluate contracts with vendors and suppliers—is it time for a change?

-If you would like to talk with me personally about organic marketing opportunities or how to brand your small business, contact me at email@example.com.
+If you would like to talk more about marketing in a recession, creating organic marketing opportunities, or strengthening your small business brand, contact me at firstname.lastname@example.org.